-Agricultural planning is a crucial step in the agricultural production process and it is designed based on detailed current and future commodity market studies, climate forecasts and production costs.
-In this stage, agricultural planning teams conduct a thorough evaluation of the factors that influence the production, based on technical decisions, all materials needed to promote proper development of each crop are planned, aiming to explore their productive potential together with the quality required by our customers.
-Agricultural planning is carried out with the technicians of the farms from January to March each year, in which crops, operations, fertilizers, correctives, pesticides, seeds and machinery are defined.
-Strategic planning also allows a long-term analysis which allows to look for opportunities in the market, opportunities to buy supplies and the sales of commodities.
+Agricultural planning is a crucial step in the agricultural production process and is idealized based on detailed studies of the current and future commodity market, climate forecasts and production costs.
+At this stage, the agricultural planning team carefully assesses the factors that interfere with production and, based on technical decisions, all the necessary inputs are planned to promote the proper development of each crop, aiming to exploit its productive potential with the quality required by our customers.
+Agricultural planning is carried out with the Farm´s technicians between January and March of each year, in which the crops, operations, fertilizers, correctives, pesticides, seeds and machinery are defined.
+Strategic planning also allows a long-term analysis and enables the search for market opportunities, opportunities to buy inputs and sell commodities.

-One of the main pillars of the Supply area is to contribute to the optimization of costs, identifying opportunities in the acquisition of production supplies
+One of the main pillars of the Supply area is to contribute to cost optimization, identifying opportunities in the acquisition of production inputs.

-Preparing the soil for planting crops means providing the best conditions for the plants to develop and involves the use of ground covering plants, appropriate physical conditions, efficient control of erosions and water infiltration, direct planting system and a balanced supply of nutrients.
+Preparing the soil for sowing crops means providing the best conditions for plants to develop and involves the use of ground cover plants, adequate physical conditions, efficient erosion control and water infiltration, direct sowing system and balanced nutrient supply.

-The efficient planning of the varieties of each crop also requires efficient planning of the planting system.
-Crops should be planted at the best times for each cultivar, seeking to obtain the maximum potential of each crop.
-This is only achieved with the constant training of the workforce and the use of high operational performance machines and the quality of the operation.
+Efficient planning of the varieties of each crop also requires efficient planning of the sowing system.
+Crops should be sown in the best seasons for each cultivar, seeking to obtain the maximum potential of each crop.
+This is only achieved with constant training of the workforce and use of high operational performance machines and quality of the operation.

 Crop rotation and handling